passworks/help-docs/_posts/2016-06-04-installing-android-pay-passes.md

 {:.image.retina.android}
 ![i-have-wallet](/assets/images/android-i-have-wallet.png)
-*Figure 1 - Default distribution page*
+*Figure 15 - Default distribution page*

 {:.image.retina.android}
 ![i-have-wallet-android](/assets/images/android-i-have-wallet-android.png)
-*Figure 2 - Anrdoid distribution page*
+*Figure 16 - Anrdoid distribution page*

 Right after the user clicks at the button, the pass then will be created and the button should change to "Save to Pay"

 ### Passes

-Either by clicking at the "I have Android Pay" button or following a direct link, the user can now click at the "Save to Pay" button and actually installing the pass to its "Android Pay" app.
+The user will either click at the "I have Android Pay" button or follow a direct link and then click at the "Save to Pay" button fot actually installing the pass to its *Android Pay* app.

 {:.image.retina.android}
 ![save-to-pay](/assets/images/android-save-to-pay.png)
-*Figure 3 - Save To Pay Default Page*
+*Figure 17 - Save To Pay Default Page*

 ### Google Accounts